Weinhaus Rheingold: The Aschingers – builders with visions

-The company Aschinger’s Bierquelle, founded in 1892 by brothers Carl Aschinger and August Aschinger, operated since 1900 as Aschinger’s Bierquelle AG, a public limited company in family ownership with a share capital of three million marks.
+The company Aschinger’s Bierquelle, founded in 1892 by the brothers Carl Aschinger and August Aschinger, operated from 1900 as Aschinger’s Bierquelle AG, a public limited company in family ownership with a share capital of three million marks.
 Having grown successful with their "Bierquellen" – standing beer halls with inexpensive meals – the Aschingers sought entry into upscale gastronomy from 1905.
 The renaming of the company in December 1906 to Aschinger’s Aktien-Gesellschaft also illustrates the effort to shed the cheap beer hall image and open new business fields.
 With the acquisition of the old Hotel Fürstenhof at Potsdamer Platz, a first step toward this expansion was taken.
 After an architectural competition in 1905, a striking new building with luxurious furnishings was erected from 1906 to November 1907 in place of the predecessor, incorporating previously acquired neighboring properties.

 A concert hall with attached assembly halls and restaurant was to complement the expansion.
 For this purpose, the company acquired several connected properties near Potsdamer Platz on Bellevuestraße and Potsdamer Straße in 1905.
 For the planning, the company owners won over architect Bruno Schmitz, known primarily for his monuments such as the Kyffhäuser Monument or the Deutsches Eck.
 With the city festival hall Rosengarten in Mannheim, he had already solved a related building task in 1903.
 The concert hall planned for Berlin was named after Richard Wagner's opera Das Rheingold, the first part of the cycle Der Ring des Nibelungen.
 The original intentions of the builders and the architect were recorded by architectural critic Hans Schliepmann in the magazine Berliner Architekturwelt: Planned was "a hall building for the most distinguished concert performances", a kind of "loge for the truly highest in Berlin society".
 The high expectations of the builders were described by Maximilian Rapsilber in the magazine Der Profanbau: "[…] in the consideration that in Berlin the great success is only conjured up by a truly grand-scale enterprise", he demanded, "naively expressed, the most beautiful house in Berlin as his own, cost what it may."